 - SEASONAL TRADITIONS - Seed and Plant Swaps, Make a Halloween Costume, Wreath Making, Winter Boot Repair, Yard Tool Sharpening, DIY Ski Tuning and Bicycle Tune-Ups, and Tool Sale Fundraiser.

-We are committed to making Makers Mill as accessible as possible, not only for people with different physical abilities but also for different learning styles, emotional intelligence, languages, and cultures.
+We are committed to making Makers Mill as accessible as possible, not only for people with different physical abilities but also for different learning styles, languages, and cultures.
 All members are required to undertake safety training and certification on some of the tools and equipment.
 Most importantly, we are committed to improving the accessibility of our makerspace over time and welcome any and all feedback toward achieving this goal.
+We currently have a working elevator, ADA bathroom, and ample clearance around tools for individuals with different physical needs and limitations.

-Yes there are designated off-street parking spaces around the Makers Mill building, including 2 designated as accessible.
+Yes, there are designated parking spaces on each side of the Makers Mill building, including 2 designated as accessible.
+Please use only the designated spaces and avoid parking directly in front of the building.

 It is our goal to have all workshops set up with the basic tools and equipment required to run the scheduled programs and classes on offer.
 We are still working on building up this inventory through donations and sponsorships of tools, equipment, and cash.
-A complete list of tools and equipment available in each workshop will be posted to this website prior to the makerspace opening and classes being announced.
+A complete list of tools and equipment available in each workshop will be posted to this website as soon as possible.
+In the meantime, the best way to know what tools we have is to come in for one of our tours that happen every Friday and the first Saturday of the month from 10am - 11:30.
+It is always best practice to check the website first for any cancellations.

 Our goal is to make it so that you won't want or need to!
 That being said, we can anticipate instances where it might make sense for members to bring their own tools, and the policies around doing so will be outlined in a Membership Agreement.
 This agreement will also address things such as safety, etiquette, ventilation, clearances, storage, and maintenance and cleaning procedures.
 We will offer secured lockers onsite for members who want to keep tools onsite instead of schlepping them back and forth from home.